-It is a perfect late summer early fall soup.
-This earthy rich soup is full of flavor.
+It is a perfect late summer or early fall soup.
+This earthy, rich soup is full of flavor.

-As I had so much fun making grilled corn on the cob, I decided to do it again and this time prepare corn chowder with them.
+As I had so much fun making grilled corn on the cob, I decided to do it again, and this time, I would prepare corn chowder with them.

-I am in love with this corn chowder recipe.
-The corn intense sweetness comes out beautifully, and it lingers with you.
+I am in love with this easy corn chowder recipe.
+The corn’s intense sweetness comes out beautifully, and it lingers with you.

 The recipe stated 45 minutes, but if you are using frozen corn, it will take only 30 minutes.

-Of course, if you do not have fresh corn, or have the time to make grilled corn on the cob, frozen corn will work beautifully as well.
+Of course, if you do not have fresh sweet corn or have the time to make grilled corn on the cob, frozen corn will work beautifully as well.
 Do not feel intimidated by this soup.

 Although there are a couple of steps, all incur in the same pot.
 Less mess, more time to have fun with the family.